 9.4.
-Temporary Employment. -- Appointing authorities may employ individuals for a limited period of time not to exceed 720 hours in any twelve-month period in accordance with the provisions of this rule and W. Va.
-Code §29-6-1 et seq.
+Temporary Employment. -- Appointing authorities may employ individuals for a limited period of time in accordance with the provisions of this rule and W. Va.
+Code § 29-6-1 et seq.
 Individuals employed under the provisions of this subsection are exempt from the classified service.
+Provided, temporary employees may be retained in a temporary appointment status while receiving workers' compensation temporary total disability benefits as a result of a personal injury or illness received in the course of and resulting from employment with the State or its political subdivisions in accordance with W. Va.
+Code § 23-4-1.